Divorce and Health Insurance

 Buying your own insurance on the private market or through your state’s insurance marketplace may also prove less expensive than COBRA as a result of subsidies provided under the federal Affordable Care Act (ACA), commonly referred to as Obamacare.
 While insurance providers usually only allow people to buy insurance during limited annual enrollment periods, the ACA permits people who have experienced major life changes, such as divorce, to obtain insurance anytime.

 Choosing legal separation rather than divorce provides another option.
 Entering into a legal separation agreement or obtaining a decree of legal separation in states which provide that option allows couples to remain married while allocating debts and property, providing child and spousal support and establishing residential provision for children just as in a divorce.

 Since the parties are still legally married, the insurer may continue to provide coverage under a family policy.
 Legal separation usually only works well if spouses are cooperative, and neither spouse may remarry since, although separated, they remain married.
 Persons considering this option should check with the insurer to determine if coverage will be provided during separation.

 Future health care coverage for both children and parents should be part of all divorce settlement discussions.
 Given the potential cost to a soon-to be ex-spouse, this item may be as critical as payment of spousal support.
 Once the cost of various options have been reviewed, your negotiations should include how insurance coverage will be provided for a period of time and at least partial payment for coverage by your spouse.
 Include specific terms in the divorce decree.
 Both parties in a divorce should expect to make some sacrifices, but adequate health insurance should not be one of them.
-If you have any questions concerning divorce and health insurance, please call (201) 845-7400 and make an appointment for a free in office consultation with the Law Offices Of Peter Van Aulen.
+If you have any questions concerning divorce and health insurance, please call (201) 845-7400 and make an appointment for a free initial consultation with the Law Offices Of Peter Van Aulen.